SCRAM Testing vs. Hair Testing

 The principle behind this transdermal form of testing is based on how the human body metabolises alcohol.
 Once alcohol is absorbed and distributed through the bloodstream, it is eliminated in various forms.
 About 1–2% of the alcohol that is consumed is eliminated through the skin in the form of perspiration.
 These transdermal emissions are sampled every 30 minutes.
 As such, the frequency and pattern of alcohol consumption can be easily shown.

 The SCRAM CAM® bracelet needs to be fitted to the ankle by a trained person to ensure that it is fitted correctly.
-The bracelet is water resistant, but shouldn’t be submerged so showers are preferred to baths or swimming.
+The ankle bracelet is water resistant, but shouldn’t be submerged so showers are preferred to baths or swimming.
 Ideally the bracelet should be worn for 30 days or more as that gives a good overview of the wearer’s drinking behaviour.

 This method of testing for alcohol makes it easier to adhere to low or no-alcohol schemes as samples are taken on a continuous basis, every half-an-hour, 24 hours a day, 7 days a week.
 The technology is so advanced it can even differentiate between very low alcohol consumption (such as 1–2 units) and environmental alcohol sources.
 This helps enforce participant sobriety, compliance and accountability.
 This form of continuous monitoring (also called sobriety tagging) can provide local authorities, courts and child-protection agencies with the tools to change behaviours in vulnerable and higher-risk alcohol-dependent clients.
+It is also known as an alcohol tag, sobriety tag and alcohol bracelet.

 Abstinence cannot be established by means of hair alcohol tests.
 Research has shown that even individuals who have not consumed alcohol can test positive for both EtG and FAEEs.
 This can be explained because everyday foods can contain alcohol and endogenous alcohol can be produced via normal human metabolism.